-The U.S. may have the most complex point of sale (POS) debit payment system in the world.
-This can be traced back to its origins as an ATM card acceptance process, supported by multiple ATM networks.
-These grew into today’s point of sale (POS) networks, with support from major card brands, and the concept of “signature debit” transactions processed through credit networks.
+You may not know this, but the U.S. possibly has the most complex point of sale (POS) debit payment system on the planet.
+You can trace this back to its origins as an ATM card acceptance process, supported by multiple ATM networks.
+These grew into what we know as today’s POS networks.
+With support from major card brands, the concept of “signature debit” transactions is processed through credit networks.

 Magstripe vs EMV – What Has Changed

-As a result of federal legislation in the Dodd–Frank Wall Street Reform and Consumer Protection Act (aka “The Durbin Amendment”), Federal Reserve Regulation II was created.
+As a result of federal legislation in the Dodd-Frank Wall Street Reform and Consumer Protection Act (aka “The Durbin Amendment” of 2010), Federal Reserve Regulation II was created.
 This regulation, among other things, requires debit card issuers to support at least two competing networks when consumers use their cards.
 These can include any of the global card brands or domestic U.S. debit networks.
 The regulation also grants merchants the right to choose the network to which the transaction will be sent.
-With magstripe cards, this was usually selected at the processing switch—the point where the processor sends the payment authorization request to the card issuing bank.
+With magstripe cards, this was usually selected at the processing switch—the point where the processor sends the payment authorization request to the card-issuing bank.

-With the advent of EMV, payment processing for debit transactions became more complex.
+With the introduction of EMV to the U.S. in 2015, payment processing for debit transactions became more complex.
 This is due to the presence of applications on the chip card and the corresponding AIDs in the chip card reader as opposed to the limited information on magstripe cards.
-During an EMV transaction, if the terminal selects the global AID, the transaction is then routed via the associated global payment network.
+During an EMV transaction, the terminal selects one of several AIDs that determine how the transaction is routed via one of the global payment networks.
+This designed flexibility in EMV solutions meant that terminals could possibly be configured with a very long list of AIDs, making configuration management very difficult and time consuming to update.
 Therefore, instead of crowding the terminals and cards with AIDs for each debit network, the concept of U.S. Common Debit AID was adopted.

 What is U.S. Common Debit AID?